toolleeo/cli-apps/README.md

 * [rmlint](https://github.com/sahib/rmlint/) - A tool to recursively scan a directory tree looking for duplicate and broken files; it outputs statistics and save the list of files in JSON format; it produce a shell script that can be inspected before running it to delete the desire files.
 * [tree](http://mama.indstate.edu/users/ice/tree/) - "Recursive directory listing command that produces a depth indented listing of files".
 * [twf](https://github.com/wvanlint/twf) - Standalone tree view file explorer.
+* [vidir](https://github.com/trapd00r/vidir) - vidir allows editing of the contents of a directory in a text editor.
 * [vizex](https://github.com/bexxmodd/vizex) - Visualize the disk space usage for every partition and media on the user's machine.
 * [xplr](https://github.com/sayanarijit/xplr) - A hackable, minimal, fast TUI file explorer, stealing ideas from nnn and fzf.
 * [zoxide](https://github.com/ajeetdsouza/zoxide) - A faster way to navigate your filesystem.